-Citadel graduate and convicted child molester Michael Arpaio has been sentenced to more than 12 years in federal prison for his role in a carjacking conspiracy that led to the death of a cocaine courier in Puerto Rico in 2008.
+A judge Thursday sentenced Citadel graduate and convicted child molester Michael Arpaio to more than 12 years in federal prison for his role in a carjacking conspiracy that led to the death of a cocaine courier in Puerto Rico in 2008.

-A federal judge imposed the sentence this morning in San Juan.
-Arpaio, a 37-year-old former Marine captain, pleaded guilty last year to aiding and abetting in the crime, in which 11 others were also implicated, court records show.
+A federal judge imposed the 151-month sentence in San Juan.
+Arpaio, a 38-year-old former Marine captain, pleaded guilty last year to aiding and abetting in the crime, in which 11 others also were implicated, court records show.

-It is unclear what affect Arpaio’s incarceration will have on a pending lawsuit against him and The Citadel in connection with alleged sexual abuse at the military college’s summer camp.
+It is unclear what effect Arpaio’s incarceration will have on a pending lawsuit against him and The Citadel in connection with alleged sexual abuse at the military college’s summer camp.

 Arpaio, a counselor at The Citadel Summer Camp between 1995 and 2001, pleaded guilty to indecent assault and other charges in 2003 during a military court-martial.
-Arpaio, then 29, served 15 months in the Charleston Naval Brig.
+Arpaio, then 29, served 15 months at the Navy brig in Hanahan.

 In January 2009, Arpaio pleaded guilty to a charge of failing to register and was sentenced to 15 months in prison.
 He was serving that sentence when he was indicted in the carjacking plot, records show.

 Arpaio and 11 other men, including two police officers and a former law enforcement officer, were accused of staging a phony traffic stop in May 2008 to rip off a man who they knew was carrying almost 31 pounds of cocaine, according to the FBI.